bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ## Pro7 Looks
 Command | Description
 ------- | -----------
-Pro7&nbsp;Set&nbsp;Look | Choose a Look to set live in Pro7.
-Feedback available to change button colors when Look is live. _The list of Looks is updated after you have connected to Pro7._
+Pro7&nbsp;Set&nbsp;Look | Choose a Look to set live in Pro7. _The list of Looks is updated after you have connected to Pro7._ <br>👀 Feedback is available to change button colors whena specifc Look is live.

 ## Pro7 Macros
 Command | Description